 This agricultural development model has also resulted in Paraguay having one of the highest rates of deforestation in the world.
 In addition, this aggressive use of agriculture for high export rates results in an excessive use of pesticides, which are not only detrimental to the environment but negatively influence human health.

 Despite the rise in economic productivity, the “new money” is reaching very few hands, and the families in rural areas are paying the price.
-Eighteen percent of the rural population of Paraguay is living in a state of extreme poverty, and in indigenous communities, the number is much larger at 57 percent.
+Eighteen percent of the rural population of Paraguay is living in a state of extreme poverty.
+In indigenous communities, the number is much larger, at 57 percent.
 Even more disheartening is that 17 percent of children under five are malnourished, which leads to stunted growth, among other health issues.

 If hunger in Paraguay is going to be properly addressed, the Paraguayan government has to step in to address the corruption as well as the income and land inequality.